Governors

 Read More »

-The board of governors work alongside the Headteacher and Senior Leadership Team to meet the education needs of the pupils at Wormley School in a secure and safe environment.
+The board of governors work alongside the Headteacher and Senior Leadership Team to meet the education needs of the pupils at Wormley C of E Primary School in a secure and safe environment.

 The key roles of our board of governors are: